-Connectivity extends to extra options like a headphone jack or AUX input.
-These inputs add flexibility to the monitor.
-It also opens up using them for other purposes beyond just studio production.
-Something to keep in mind especially if you plan on upgrading to different monitors down the line.
+Something to keep in mind, especially if you plan on upgrading to different monitors down the line.
 You could then convert your budget speakers to become part of a sound setup in your bedroom or living area.

 Connection flexibility also extends to the power source.
 Active speakers are easy to connect without the need for an external amp.
 This will save you money and make getting set up a lot easier.